-The Authority relies on large and complex technology networks, systems, information, and other assets ("Information and Operations Technology"), mostly operated by contractors, for efficient operations, provision of services to the public, and collection of tolls and other revenue on its Bridge System.
-In connection with its delivery of critical services to the public, the Authority's Information and Operations Technology collects and stores sensitive data, including financial information, security information, proprietary business information, information regarding customers, suppliers and business partners, and personally identifiable information of customers and employees (collectively, "PII").
+The Authority relies on large and complex technology networks, systems, information, and other assets ("Information and Operations Technology") for efficient operations, provision of services to the public, and collection of tolls and other revenue on its Bridge System.
+In connection with its delivery of critical services to the public, the Authority's Information and Operations Technology collects and stores sensitive customer data, including financial information, security information, proprietary business information, information regarding customers, suppliers and business partners, and personally identifiable information of customers and employees (collectively, "PII").

-The Authority, through itself and its contractors, implements physical, technical, and administrative safeguards to protect the operations of its Information and Operations Technology and PII, including measures to comply with applicable requirements of federal and state law, including without limitation Streets and Highways Code Section 31490.
-Additionally, the Authority, through its contractors meets payment card industry ("PCI") compliance.
-Despite implementation of a security program and measures to protect its Information and Operations Technology and PII, the Authority and its contractors' network, systems, information and other assets are vulnerable to cybersecurity risks and threats, including those that may result in the compromise of PII, theft or manipulation of information or loss of toll funds, and operational disruptions and outages, by employees through error or malfeasance, criminal or malicious hackers, terrorists, and hacktivists.
-Any such security incident, intrusion, or attack could result in unauthorized access to or acquisition of sensitive information, financial information, or PII, disruptions to the Authority's operations (including toll collection and financial reporting or other activities), legal claims or proceedings (including but not limited to legal claims or proceedings under laws that protect the privacy of personal information), and regulatory inquiries and penalties.
-Although the Authority maintains a cyber insurance policy providing certain coverage for data protection risks, such insurance may not be sufficient to offset the impact of a material cybersecurity incident.
+The Authority implements physical, technical, and administrative safeguards to protect the operations of its Information and Operations Technology and PII, including measures to comply with applicable requirements of federal and state law, including without limitation Streets and Highways Code Section 31490.
+Despite implementation of a security program and measures to protect its Information and Operations Technology and PII, the Authority's network, systems, information and other assets are vulnerable to cybersecurity risks and threats, including those that may result in the compromise of PII, theft or manipulation of information, and operational disruptions and outages, by employees through error or malfeasance, criminal or malicious hackers, terrorists, and hacktivists.
+Any such security incident, intrusion, or attack could result in unauthorized access to or acquisition of sensitive information or PII, disruptions to the Authority's operations, including toll collection and financial reporting or other activities, legal claims or proceedings, including but not limited to laws that protect the privacy of personal information, and regulatory inquiries and penalties.